apache/incubator-milagro-mfa-sdk-ios/README.md

 ##### `(void) Destroy;`
 This method clears the SDK object so it can be re-initialized again, possibly with different parameters.

+##### `(void) SetClientId: (NSString *) clientId;`
+This method will set a specific _Client ID_ which the SDK should use when sending requests to the backend.
+As an example, the MIRACL MFA Platform issues _Client IDs_ for registered applications, which use the platform for authenticating users.
+When the SDK is used to authenticate users specifically for this registered application, the _Client ID_ should be set by the app using this method.

 ##### `(MpinStatus*) TestBackend: (const NSString*) url;`
 ##### `(MpinStatus*) TestBackend: (const NSString*) url rpsPrefix: (const NSString*) rpsPrefix;`
 This method will test whether `url` is a valid back-end URL by trying to retrieve Client Settings from it.